 I bought the main styles to see the results.
 That very quickly grew because you need the same size and style tip for each color you're doing.
-It's also addicting, lol.
+Collecting them can be addicting.

 As a beginner at sugar cookie decorating, I had no idea how to make professional cookies, let alone how to bake sugar cookies.